Houston Wrongful Termination Attorneys

 Perhaps you were fired as a form of retaliation.
 Prior to being terminated, did you file a workers' compensation claim?
 Did you report an OSHA violation?
 Had you been the victim of sexual harassment?
 Were you pursuing a separate wage and hour claim?
 Had you acted as a whistleblower and reported some sort of fraud?
 Retaliatory termination is a clear example of wrongful termination, and you have the right to take action.

 The Houston wrongful termination lawyers at Kennard Law, P.C., can help you get your job back or get you compensation.
 Our team is led by a lawyer who is board-certified in labor and employment law by the Texas Board of Legal Specialization.
 This exclusive title is your proof of our ability to identify a wrongful termination and file a successful claim.

-Have You Been Wrongfully Dismissed?
-Contact Kennard Law, P.C.
+Wrongfully Dismissed?
+Kennard Law, P.C.
+Can Help.

 With offices in Houston, Austin, San Antonio, Southern California, Rio Grande Valley, El Paso, and Washington D.C.
 Se habla español.